k11q/WhatsappGPT/README.md

 - Clone the repo
 - Create .env file (or just remove the .env.example to .env)
 - Add the OpenAI API key there and the system message.
+- System message can be anything, it is the first prompt chatgpt will listen to, and should be stronger than a normal user prompt.
+You can put rules there.

 ## Getting Started